-Why you should consider going wide in self-publishing
+Why you should consider more than Kindle Direct Publishing and going wide in self-publishing

 I have written before about the pros and cons of Amazon KDP Select but let’s talk about the advantages of going wide in self-publishing.